hyochan/Hygiene/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](CONTRIBUTING.md)

 > Hygiene is an app built in univeral [expo](https://expo.io) app that supports `ios`, `android` and `web`.
-Hygiene aims to lead people the right behaviors to fight such virus like Covid19 when we are in trouble like today.
+Hygiene aims to lead people the right behaviors to fight such virus when we are in trouble like today.
 This is a concept application to provide ideas for all organizations.

 ![ScreenShot](https://cdn-images-1.medium.com/max/1440/1*U8gvjmBk0j8QI5dyiDtxKQ.png)